Task Priors: Enhancing Model Evaluation by Considering the Entire Space of Downstream Tasks: Introduction

 \section{Introduction}

 Pretrained backbone models today are released as a single checkpoint, yet in practice they can power millions of distinct downstream tasks: from simple classification and retrieval services to large-scale recommendation, autonomous perception, and more.
-On HuggingFace alone, top models such as \textit{mobilenetv3}, \textit{clip-vit}, and \textit{bert} can get over 100 million downloads per month \cite{rw2019timm}.
-As the number of users and the diversity of applications grows, the space of possible downstream tasks users want their models to perform well on tends toward infinity.
+On HuggingFace alone, top models such as \textit{mobilenetv3}, \textit{clip-vit}, and \textit{bert} receive over 100 million downloads per month \citep{rw2019timm}.
+As the number of users and the diversity of applications grows, the space of possible downstream tasks that users want their models to perform well on tends toward infinity.

-Yet our standard evaluation protocols remain tethered to a small, fixed suite of hand-picked benchmarks—often half a dozen or so datasets (e.g., ImageNet, COCO, GLUE, SuperGLUE, WMT) \cite{lhoest-etal-2021-datasets, imagenet15russakovsky, lin2014microsoft, wang2018glue}.
+Yet, our standard evaluation protocols remain tethered to a small, fixed suite of hand-picked benchmarks, often around less than ten datasets (e.g., ImageNet, COCO, GLUE, SuperGLUE, WMT) \citep{lhoest-etal-2021-datasets, imagenet15russakovsky, lin2014microsoft, wang2018glue}.
 Each new benchmark can take months of expert labeling and tens or even hundreds of thousands of dollars to assemble.
-Even large-scale benchmark suites that aggregate many tasks — such as the Massive Text Embedding Benchmark (MTEB), which spans 56 different evaluation datasets — still represent only a narrow slice of the possible task space \cite{muennighoff2023mtebmassivetextembedding}.
+Even large-scale benchmark suites that aggregate many tasks, such as the Massive Text Embedding Benchmark (MTEB), which spans 56 different evaluation datasets, or the similar Massive Image Embedding Benchmark (MIEB), still represent only a narrow slice of the possible space of downstream tasks \citep{muennighoff2023mtebmassivetextembedding, xiao2025miebmassiveimageembedding}.
 Once built, a static benchmark can only ever probe a tiny corner of the real-world tasks for which a model might be deployed.
 This disconnect creates a structural bottleneck between the handful of evaluation suites we all agree to evaluate our models on and the effectively infinite variety of tasks practitioners use our models for.